AceRoqs/Hyperlink/README.md

 control should be created either through CreateWindowEx or through a .RC file.
 Therefore, very little is exposed through the header file.  `register_hyperlink_class()`, defined in Hyperlink.h, is exposed to register the window class itself.
-The TestApp folder is a simple application which demonstrates this.
+The HyperlinkTestApp folder is a simple application which demonstrates this.

 The code is a rather modern C++ interpretation of pure Win32 code, including RAII for the GDI objects.
 With that in mind, it does